How to Cope with a Come Down

-Within a few days of taking drugs it’s pretty normal to go through what’s commonly referred to as a ‘comedown’.
-Comedowns will differ from person to person but the symptoms can be both physical and emotional.
-Physical symptoms can include nausea, headaches, exhaustion and reduced appetite while flatness of mood, irritability and stress are common emotional experiences associated with ‘coming down’.
-The severity and length of a comedown will differ from person to person and will depend on the type and amount of drugs used, as well as your general health including how much food, water and sleep you’ve had.
-People who use drugs on a more regular basis are likely to experience harsher comedowns than those who only use occasionally.
-If you’ve had a break from using during COVID-19, this might affect your comedowns.
-However, we’ve also seen changes in the purity of substances available in the wake of COVID-19 restrictions, which may further impact the length or severity of your comedown.
+Within a few days of taking drugs, it’s normal to go through what’s commonly referred to as a ‘comedown’.
+Comedowns will differ from person to person, but the symptoms can be both physical and emotional.
+Physical symptoms can include nausea, headaches, exhaustion, and reduced appetite while the flatness of mood, irritability and stress are common emotional experiences associated with ‘coming down’.

 Resist the temptation to use more drugs

 It can be very tempting to use more drugs or to get high again in order to alleviate the symptoms of a comedown, however doing so will only delay the inevitable.
 Avoid the temptation to use more drugs and wait for your comedown to pass.

 Sleep is super important, and how much of it you get plays a massive part in how you feel both physically and mentally.
 Anecdotal evidence has long suggested that many of the most common comedown symptoms may be the result of not enough sleep, rather than the drugs themselves.